-If a friend or family member is struggling with substance abuse, you may be inclined to ask: why can’t they simply stop using?
+If a friend or family member is struggling with substance abuse, or physical and psychological addiction, they may be inclined to ask: why can’t they simply stop using?
 The trouble is the reasons behind why an individual continues to abuse drugs, alcohol, or medications are not always clear.
-Some people continue to use due to being physically dependent on the drug.
+Some people continue to use due to being physically addicted to the drug.
 Others are psychologically dependent.
 Often, however, for those with full-blown addictions, there is a mix of both.

 Understanding the difference between psychological and physical dependence, as well as how they both relate to addiction, can be helpful if you’re concerned with a loved one’s drug or alcohol use.
 Recognizing that many factors are involved in addictive behavior may help breed compassion as you assist a friend or family member on their road to recovery.
 Remember that addiction is treatable, and the more you understand the disease, the more you may be able to support a loved one as they go through treatment.